![]() |

 *** |

-Young Writer Discounts : Under 25yrs of age : £50 / 26yrs-29yrs : £25 A Fortnight’s Writing - The course dates and contents offer maximum flexibility for those staying for two weeks.
-You can choose between Poetry & Poetry, Writing & Writing, Poetry & Writing or Writing & Poetry.
-For those booking two consecutive courses, there is a £25 discount.
-With just one unscheduled day during the week, a one week Writing Course can be quite intense.
-But with 3-4 free days in a fortnight, attending two consecutive Courses feels more relaxed.
-Local Fees - final invoices add £12 for Local Fees which Espirita pays on your behalf - for the Writing Terrace fee and for the boat transfers to and from the Readings Dinner on Friday evenings Etc - Loutro still operates largely on a cash basis and clients should arrive with sufficient cash for the whole week .
-Those on a tight budget should bring a travelling kettle and basic utensils for drinks and light meals, but allow for eating out in the evenings: (E12-E15).
-A gift shop and some well stocked minimarkets provide fresh food, beach wear, basic commodities etc. Three or four stylish bars with laid back music offer a mellow starlit nightlife...
-Regrettably, the steep inclines and steps around the village are not appropriate for wheelchair use.
-Wifi works in the tavernas and cafes and there is a small Internet facility.
+Young Writer Discounts : Under 25yrs of age : £75 / 26yrs-29yrs : £40 Etc - Loutro operates on a cash & card basis and clients should arrive with sufficient cash for the whole week.
+Rooms may best be paid for by cards, but cash is easily the most practical way to settle restaurant bills when group members dine together.
+There is now a Euro ATM in Loutro.
+Never use Travelex to buy currencies.
+Check out cecltd.com and other online forex outfits in the UK for advance purchases at best rates.
+A gift shop and some well stocked minimarkets provide fresh food, beach wear, basic commodities etc. Three or four stylish bars with laid back music offer a mellow starlit nightlife.
+Wifi works in the tavernas, cafes and rooms though online access can vary with the time of day and the exact location of your room.
 Mobile phones cover most of Loutro most of the time, and are integral to on site communications.
 The crystal clear water and the sheltered bay of Loutro offer some of the best sea swimming conditions of anywhere in the world.
+Regrettably, the steep inclines and steps around the village are not appropriate for wheelchair use.
 Climate - Apart from an occasional windy cool day, there is a 90-95% chance of perfect weather with highs of 27-33°C in June.
-Evenings and nights can be cooler in early June, for which jackets, sweaters and scarves might be appropriate. |
+Evenings and nights can be cooler in early June, for which light jackets, sweaters and scarves may be appropriate. |

 ' a very well executed week again…….
 I am deeply appreciative of what has been created for us. ' ( writer 2018 ) |